oppia/oppia/.github/PULL_REQUEST_TEMPLATE.md

 - Make sure your PR follows conventions in the [style guide](https://github.com/oppia/oppia/wiki/Coding-style-guide), otherwise this will lead to review delays.
 - Never force push.
 If you do, your PR will be closed.
 - Oppiabot can assign anyone for review/help if you leave a comment like the following: "{{Question/comment}} @{{reviewer_username}} PTAL"
 - Some of the e2e tests are flaky and can lead to failure.
-If you aren't able to restart the test feel free to use Oppiabot to ask someone to restart the tests.
+If you aren't able to restart the tests, please check the ["If your build fails" wiki page](https://github.com/oppia/oppia/wiki/If-your-build-fails).